-Last week we covered some spinal anatomy and herniated discs.
-As a cause of back pain and sciatica, disc herniation can cover a wide range of people because of the heavy lifting that often leads to the injury.
+It’s important to be able to distinguish back pain and sciatica that come from spinal stenosis vs. from herniated discs.
+As a cause of back pain and sciatica, disc herniation can cover a wide range of people because of the heavy lifting, or lifting incorrectly, that often leads to the injury.
 Today’s topic of spinal stenosis is a bit different because it is caused by long term changes to the spine due to wear, tear, and arthritis.
-That’d actually be a good name for a Rolling Stones cover band.

 Just like with disc herniation, stenosis can look bad on x-ray or MRI images, but if there are no symptoms people can go about their lives without knowing it’s there.
 Because it takes a lot of time for the bone spurs and arthritis to develop, stenosis affects mostly people over 50.
 Signs that back pain & sciatica symptoms may be caused by spinal stenosis include:

 Worsening pain with walking or standing up straight